joaodath/projeto_alexandria/SECURITY.md

 Please, use the following template for security vulnerability disclosure.

 **Emergency Level:**
 - **Light**: minor vulnerabilities like a small data leakage that does not include personal data beyond a list of an user's books.
 - **Heavy**: all other sorts of vulnerabilities that may lead to a leakage of users' personal data such as email and password.
 Also included vulnerabilites that may bypass our systems to spread malware to our users using Man-in-the-middle or other sorts of attacks.

 **Steps to reproduce the vulnerability:**
-Include anything we must do to reproduce the se
+Include anything we must do to reproduce the security breach.

+**Unsecure Files**
+If you know which files are creating this breach, feel free to tell us here.

+**Extra Context**
+Do you want to say more about the breach?
+Use the space here.